 There's no denying that mobile apps like GrubHub, DoorDash, Uber Eats, and Postmates have absolutely dominated online ordering for restaurants.
 Particularly since COVID, these online delivery apps have achieved major brand recognition, and lots of traditional restaurants and ghost kitchen brands alike want to work with them.
 You can try to connect your local restaurant with these major delivery services individually, but you may find that the commissions they charge can eat into your bottom line quickly.

 Our platform can also help you with experimentation on your menu.
-Detailed analytics and reports are collected on one device, so you'll have data-driven real-time insights about your overhead costs and what's working.
+Detailed analytics and reports are collected on one device, so you'll have real-time, data-driven insights about your overhead costs and what's working (and what’s not).
 Maybe one of your virtual brands sells a lot of grain bowls, and you want to try replacing meat with plant-based products for that brand.
 Maybe you're thinking about selling meal kits for your most popular dishes like US Foods or Walmart, but you're not sure if it makes sense for your existing restaurant.
 We'll help you figure out how to turn any new concept into a success.

 Since you'll be preparing orders exclusively for pickup and delivery, you'll need to think about how your packaging represents your virtual restaurant brand.
 Whether you're shipping out large orders of pizza and a lot of chicken wings or you're wrapping individual burgers and sandwiches, customers expect stylish, convenient packaging that also sends the right message.
 For example, sustainable packaging options are extremely popular with environmentally-conscious customers and young people, and they can be a great statement for your new restaurant.